-Moreover, two Research Centres for hydrogen have been established in Trondheim and in Bergen.
-These are connected to several other academic and industrial Clusters in Norway: HYDROGENI and HyValue.
+Moreover, two Research Centres for hydrogen have been established.
+The Norwegian Government announced the establishment of two new Research Councils in Trondheim and Bergen in early March 2022.
+These are connected to several other academic and industrial Clusters in Norway: HYDROGENi and HyValue.